Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Introduction

 To illustrate the usefulness of this general approach, we provide an extensive analysis of the unconditional quantile effects.
 This is empirically important since the UQR estimator proposed by \cite{Firpo2009} is consistent for the UQE only if a certain distributional invariance assumption holds.
-Such assumption is unlikely to hold when the treatment status is endogenous.
+Such an assumption is unlikely to hold when the treatment status is endogenous.
 We note that treatment endogeneity is the rule rather than the exception in economic applications.

-The second contribution of this paper is to provide a closed-form expression for the asymptotic bias of the UQR estimator when endogeneity is neglected.
+The second contribution of this paper is to provide a closed-form expression for the asymptotic bias of the UQR estimator when endogeneity is overlooked.
+We show that when selection into treatment follows a threshold-crossing model, the UQR estimator can be inconsistent, even if the treatment status is exogenous.
+This intriguing result underscores the need for caution in using the UQR without careful consideration.
 The asymptotic bias can be traced back to two sources.
 First, the subpopulation of the individuals at the margin of indifference might have different characteristics than the whole population.
-We refer to this source of the bias as the \emph{marginal heterogeneity bias. }Second, the treatment effect for a marginal individual might be different from an apparent effect obtained by comparing the treatment group with the control group.
+We refer to this source of bias as the \emph{marginal heterogeneity bias. }Second, the treatment effect for a marginal individual might be different from an apparent effect obtained by comparing the treatment group with the control group.
 It is the marginal subpopulation, not the whole population or any other subpopulation, that contributes to the UQE.
-We refer to the second source of the bias as the \emph{marginal selection bias. }
+We refer to the second source of bias as the \emph{marginal selection bias. }